glindberg2000/PDF-extractor/cline_docs/activeContext.md

 4. Marked the PDF parser task as in-progress with critical unresolved issues (amount extraction not possible with current tools).
 5. Created a new task in Task Master to implement a CapitalOne CSV parser, with detailed subtasks for scaffolding, parsing, detection, testing, documentation, and validation.

+6. Modular parser system is fully operational and production-ready.
+7. All parsers (e.g., First Republic, Wells Fargo Visa) are class-based, registry-driven, and tested with real data.
+8. Universal file-to-parser detection function is implemented.
+All modularized parsers are auto-registered and available for strict, robust detection.
+9. Robust normalization: Every output DataFrame now forcibly includes `source` (parser canonical name), `file_path` (relative input path), and `file_name` (base file name) for every row.
+10. Debug prints confirm these fields are present in all code paths, including Django and downstream imports.
+11. Team notified and confirmed the fix works in their environment.
+12. Testing has confirmed detection and normalization for all migrated parsers.

 ## CapitalOne CSV Parser Deep Dive
 - **Sample CSV columns:** Transaction Date, Posted Date, Card No., Description, Category, Debit, Credit